Dream. Dare. Do – that is Suyati’s work principle in a nutshell.

 Customers are for the most part ready to pay, but expect accurate and fair pricing.
 They also expect etailers to be explicit and reveal the shipping charges upfront.
 Charging a low cost for a product, and then including a high shipping charge is often seen with disapproval as “bait and switch” tactic, even when high shipping costs may be legitimate.

 Getting accurate pricing for specific locations is demanding for most etailers.
 The possibility of surcharges for weekend or rural delivery makes it even more complex.
 Many etailers simply give up and offer flat, uniform, shipping rates.
-Free Shipping:

 Online customers would be delighted with free shipping, if they get it.
 In fact, 75% of online shoppers prefer shopping with etailers who offer free shipping.
 Etailers may expect a sizable following and sales if they do offer free shipping, but it may not be feasible to sustain the offer beyond a point, owing to the considerable resources and expenditure it attracts, taking away all or a sizable portion of the margins.